RedQueenUS/Hackathon2018/README.md

 ## Slate API

-For today's even, we have provided early access to an API actively under development.
+For today's event, we have provided early access to an API actively under development.
 Slate API is designed to help Runecrafters handle things like storing user sessions in the cloud, and creating shareable pieces of content for creating rich experiences.

 ### Red Queen's Slate API v1.0beta